KEYMAPS(5) File Formats Manual KEYMAPS(5)

 keynumber is the internal identification number of the key,

-given in decimal, octal or hexadecimal notation.
-Octal is
+in decimal, octal or hexadecimal notation.
+Octal is denoted by a

 outputting character codes or character sequences, switching